killuhwhale/awave/README.md

 #  TODO()

+Android Webrtc isnt working on Prod....
+- Check for internet perms...
+- Check logcat

+iOS
+margin on the top is pushed but need to rebuild and verify....

 1. [Security] Check TURN server with credentials; need to lock down.
 2. [Performance_Testing] Test Large Setlist 5k songs? and playing for 5 hours straight